 Students can pursue careers in interior design if they have a strong desire to create environments that are not just visually pleasing but also useful and significant.
-Students may enhance how people live, work, and feel in a space by combining creativity and problem-solving skills through interior design.
-Interior design courses are offered by prestigious Indian institutes such as NID, NIFT, CEPT University, Srishti Manipal Institute, etc. In order to learn about some of the typical errors that can be avoided during the interior design interview process, prospective students might read this article.
+The interior design specilisation equips students with skills to enhance how people live, work, and feel in a space by combining creativity and problem-solving skills.
+Interior design courses are offered by prestigious Indian institutes such as NID campuses, NIFT campuses, CEPT University, Srishti Manipal Institute, and more.
+To learn about some of the typical errors that can be avoided during the interior design interview process, prospective students might read this article.

-Common Mistakes to Avoid in Interior Design Interviews Some Common Mistakes to be avoided by students in Interior Design Interview
+Some Common Mistakes to Avoid in an Interior Design Interview

 Unclear Portfolio